himanigoel0/lift_controller_4_floor_building/README.md

 ## 6. Block Diagram

+**Figure 1: Functional block diagram of the FSM-based Lift Controller.**

 ## 7. Functional Description
 - **Pending Request Management:** Cabin and hall requests are stored in dedicated pending request registers.
 Requests remain active until the corresponding floor is serviced.
 - **Request Logic:** The request logic determines whether pending requests exist above, below, or at the current floor.
 These signals are used by the FSM to make scheduling decisions.
 - **Next State Logic:** The next-state logic is the decision-making component of the controller.
 It evaluates requests, current floor, direction, overload, and emergency conditions to determine the next FSM state.
 - **State Register:** The state register stores the current FSM state and updates on each clock edge.
-Reset initializes the controller to the IDLE state.
+Reset gets the controller to the ground floor, eventually reaching the IDLE state.
-- **Floor Counter:** The floor counter tracks the current position of the lift and updates during movement states.
+- **Floor Counter:** The floor counter tracks the current floot position of the lift and updates during movement states.
 - **Door Timer:** The door timer keeps the door open for a fixed number of clock cycles before initiating automatic closure.
 - **Output Logic:** The Moore output logic generates control signals solely based on the current FSM state.

+## 8. State Transition Summary

+**Figure 2: FSM State Transition Diagram.**

+## 9. Conclusion
+The Advanced Lift Controller was successfully designed and implemented using Verilog HDL and an FSM-based architecture.
+The controller correctly handled cabin requests, hall requests, directional scheduling, door operations, overload protection, and emergency conditions.
+Simulation results verified the correct operation of all major functionalities and demonstrated reliable lift behavior under various operating scenarios.